kajetanmarciniak/Witcher-Sentinel/README.md

 pip install boto3 python-dotenv tavily-python

-2. The Sentinel requires the following variables to be set within the AWS Lambda Environment Variables (or a local .env file for testing):
+2. The Sentinel requires the following variables to be set within the AWS Lambda Environment Variables (or a local .env file for testing)

 Create an AWS Lambda Environment Variable or a local .env file:

 SEARCH_API_KEY=your_tavily_key

 AWS_S3_BUCKET=your_witcher_vault

 AWS_SNS_TOPIC_ARN=your_sns_arn

 AWS_REGION=eu-central-1

 3. Deployment & Execution (The Hunt) ⚔️